University Ramon Llull

 University Ramon Llull (Universitat Ramon Llull, URL; [uniβəɾsiˈtad rəˈmoɲ ˈʎuʎ]) is a private university located in Barcelona, Catalonia, Spain established in 1990.
-Currently it is formed by several different colleges specialized in different topics, most of which are located in downtown Barcelona.
+Currently it is made up of several different colleges specializing in different subjects; most of which are located in downtown Barcelona.

 History

 University Ramon Llull is named after Ramon Llull, a famous writer and philosopher born in the 13th century.
 University Ramon Llull was founded by four educational institutions to which others were added later on.
 The URL is composed of: